 Night vision goggles, in comparison, are either handheld and standalone or they come with head-mounted gear, allowing you to easily wear them in helmet-style.
 Night-vision goggles offer quality night vision in dark areas but they can’t be securely attached or mounted to other equipment such as firearms.

 In contrast to night vision scope, night vision goggles require no permission from local authorities and can be freely used.
 In addition, night vision goggles are quite inexpensive compared to night vision scopes.
-Their price range may start from less than a hundred dollars and goes into thousands of dollars.

 Things to consider when choosing the night vision scope